This 6-ingredient Matcha Panna Cotta, is rich, creamy, and loaded with green tea flavours! There's nothing like this velvety dessert!

 - Heat Cream and Milk

-Place the milk, cream, granulated sugar, and vanilla extract in a medium saucepan.
+Place the milk, cream, granulated sugar, and vanilla extract in a small saucepan.

-Warm the mixture on medium heat, stirring frequently until the mixture just begins to simmer.
+Warm the mixture on medium-low heat, stirring frequently until the sugar dissolves and mixture just begins to simmer.
 You'll notice a few bubbles at the side or in the center of the mixture.
 Remove from heat.
 You should not over-heat the mixture.

 - Add Matcha